 “Beautiful, isn’t it?”

-The voice caused her to jump, snapped out of her trance.
+The voice caused her to jump, snapping her out of her trance.
 She turned sharply, blinking away the wetness in her eyes.
 From between the floating books emerged an ethereal, yet slightly unkempt figure.
 He had copper-red hair in a somewhat lopsided ponytail, crumpled robes, and glasses that slid down the bridge of his nose as he studied her.
 Clutched in his ink-smeared hands was a long roll of parchment that seemed to unravel endlessly behind him.

-Shion froze, unsure if he was friend or foe.Though he appeared as if he had just woken up, or hadn’t slept a day in his life, she recognized this figure as one and the same with the gorgeous carving in the temple’s halls.
+Shion froze, unsure if he was friend or foe.
+Though he appeared as if he had just woken up, or hadn’t slept a day in his life, she recognized this figure as one and the same with the gorgeous carving in the temple’s halls.

 Then his blue eyes were ignited with a sort of feverish delight.
 “Don’t be afraid,” he said in a friendly tone as he moved closer.
 “I saw it just now.
 The way your hands moved.
 You want to know where you are, yes?”

-Shion’s pulse leapt and her heart pounded so hard she swore she could feel it pulsating throughout her petite frame.
+Shion’s pulse leapt, and her heart pounded so hard she swore she could feel it pulsating throughout her petite frame.
 Someone had understood her.
 He had actually understood her.
 Perfectly.
 Instantly.
 And without any frustration.

 He scribbled furiously with a quill in jagged strokes across the piece of parchment he held.
 “As I thought!
 This is just exquisite!
 The curve of your wrists, the intent behind the motions; all of it carries meaning.
-Form made language afterall.
+Form made language after all.
 And when you think about it, language made the divine.”
-The way he spoke was bordering on manic, his words were tumbling all over, barely making sense to Shion.
+The way he spoke was bordering on manic; his words were tumbling all over, barely making sense to Shion.

+"Who are you?"
 “Oh goodness!
 How rude of me,” he gasped, placing a hand over his mouth.
 With an inviting grin, he spoke again, “My name is Shosei.
 God of knowledge.
 This is my Scriptorium of Falling Leaves.
 Rather,what remains of it.”
 He swept an arm out broadly in a theatrical motion, conjuring a storm of blank pages that swirled overhead.

-His expression turned serious and he pushed up his glasses at last.
-“Every book in this sacred library has been emptied by The Wordless One.
-The word of the gods, including myself, no longer holds weight.
-Once, when gods spoke, the world would shift, functional and orderly.
+“Once, when the gods spoke, the world would shift, functional and orderly.
 Rivers and rain flowed with ease, bringing prosperous crops to the mortals.
-The moon shone bright at night and in the morning, the sun’s rays brought warmth and happiness.
+The moon shone bright at night, and in the morning, the sun’s rays brought warmth and happiness.
 Mountains trembled, rivers bent.
 But now?
 Our utterances fall flat.”
-He snapped his fingers and the wordless tomes ceased movement – some even fell to the ground.
-The silence that followed was as absolute as it had been inside the temple.
-“Our voices are without power; our stories without ink.”

 Shion lowered her gaze.
 For her, words had never carried sound nor power.
 Not once in her 20 years of life.